anthony-tresontani/methodic-python/DomainDrivenDesign.rst

 ====================

 Yet another driver.
-Domain Driven Design is another adjacent approach to TDD which imply understand and solving problem of medium to big project.
+Domain Driven Design is another adjacent approach to TDD which imply understanding and solving problems from medium to big project.

 Writing software is complex, but should not be complicated.
 However, we all know that the bigger our project is, the more inertia there is to CRUD ( Create, Read, update or Delete any part of the project).
 Domain driven design is a part of the solution.